CICE-Consortium/CICE/doc/source/developer_guide/dg_documentation.rst

 Setting up readthedocs.org
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The CICE-Consortium recommends that developers use `readthedocs.org <readthedocs.org>`_ to generate and test
+The CICE-Consortium recommends that developers use `readthedocs.org <https://readthedocs.org>`_ to generate and test
 their contributions to the CICE documentation.
 This tool does not require external libraries to be built
 on each developer's personal computer and is free and easy to use.
 You can follow the steps below and also
-reference the `Getting Started <https://docs.readthedocs.io/en/latest/getting_started.html>`_ guide available from `readthedocs.org <readthedocs.org>`_.
+reference the `Getting Started <https://docs.readthedocs.io/en/latest/getting_started.html>`_ guide available from `readthedocs.org <https://readthedocs.org>`_.

-1. Sign up for a free account at `readthedocs.org <readthedocs.org>`_
+1. Sign up for a free account at `readthedocs.org <https://readthedocs.org>`_

    Select a username and password.
 These do not have to match your GitHub username and password, but having
-   the same username can be simpler if the user choses to do this.
+   the same username can be simpler if the user chooses to do this.
 Below,
    USERNAME is a placeholder - you would need to replace this with your personal username.

 2. Connect your GitHub account